inspired by Martina Bisaz

 6. Photo puzzle

 You can use the jigsaw puzzle as a present in different ways.
 I have a 5-year-old godson who is a massive fan of cars and naturally my VW camper van too.
 He’s always thrilled when he’s allowed to go on a spin with me in the camper van.
 And at the same time he loves coming to my parents (his grandparents) in Latsch.
-So I thought a jigsaw puzzle with my VW camper van standing in front of my parents’ house would be just the right thing for him.
+So I thought a jigsaw puzzle with my VW bus van standing in front of my parents’ house would be just the right thing for him.
 The jigsaw puzzle appears to be quite robust with matt photo paper on solid cardboard.
-You can choose between 50 and 196 pieces.
+You can choose between 50-, 196-, 500-, and 1000-pieces.
 I opted for the 50-piece puzzle for my nephew.
 With my second puzzle present I painted a massage voucher onto paper, photographed it with a bit of decoration around it and then had this photo printed on the puzzle.
 I’m going to give this to my mother for Christmas and she can put the voucher together herself.
 Keeping the excitement about what might be on the puzzle until the very end.
 My mother loves massages just like me and is sure to be thrilled with this little extra present.
 With the puzzle you should make sure that there is not too much empty space.
 This would make it pretty difficult to put the puzzle together.
 So here’s a tip: Always make sure that something is going on over the whole picture.

 7. Photo greeting cards